 When we first started building our house, where the TV was going to be was a huge debate.
 With such an open floor plan I didn’t love the idea of seeing a TV from every angle in the room.
-But #lee was adamant that we would want one not just in the basement.
+But #lee (my sweet husband for those new around here!) was adamant that we would want one not just in the basement.
 So we were met with a dilemma – how to mount a Samsung Frame TV above a mantle that makes sense from a design and function perspective.

 Why can’t you just hang your TV above your mantle?